-Nuclear Cooperation Agreement.
-After the PRC promised not to start new nuclear cooperation with Iran on the eve of the 1997 U.S.-China summit, President Clinton, on January 12, 1998, signed certifications (as required by P.L.
-99-183) on China's nuclear nonproliferation policy and practices to implement the 1985 Nuclear Cooperation Agreement.
+Cooperation Agreement.
 According to President Clinton, the agreement would serve U.S. national security, environmental, and economic interests, and "the United States and China share a strong interest in stopping the spread of weapons of mass destruction and other sophisticated weaponry in unstable regions and rogue states - notably, Iran."
 The President also waived a sanction imposed after the Tiananmen crackdown (in P.L.
 101-246).
 Later, at the 1998 summit, the Department of Energy (DOE) and the PRC State Planning Commission signed an agreement on peaceful nuclear cooperation, including bringing PRC scientists to U.S. national laboratories, universities, and nuclear reactor facilities.

 During debate on the agreement, some in Congress, the nonproliferation community, and elsewhere were skeptical that PRC policies changed sufficiently to warrant the certifications and that they served U.S. interests.
 They also pointed out that China had not yet joined the Nuclear Suppliers Group.
 Congressional review ended on March 18, 1998, and the agreement has since been implemented.
 U.S. firms may apply for Export-Import Bank financing and licenses from the Nuclear Regulatory Commission (NRC) and DOE to export nuclear technology to China, and foreign firms may apply to re-export U.S. technology.
 Some Members pursued several options to affect the agreement's implementation.
-On November 5, 1997, the House passed a bill with an amendment sponsored by Rep. Gilman, chairman of the Committee on International Relations, to extend congressional review for implementation of the agreement from 30 to 120 days and provide for expedited As amended by Rep. Gilman, the National Defense review procedures.
-Authorization Act for FY1999 (P.L.
+On November 5, 1997, the House passed a bill with an amendment sponsored by Representative Gilman, chairman of the Committee on International Relations, to extend congressional review for implementation of the agreement from 30 to 120 days and provide for expedited review procedures.
+As amended by Representative Gilman, the National Defense Authorization Act for FY1999 (P.L.
 105-261) requires the President to notify Congress "upon" granting licenses for nuclear exports to a non-NATO country that has detonated a nuclear explosive device (e.g., China).